 - Adding custom Cordova plug-ins to broaden the app functionality.

 - Adding Npm modules that allow wrapping the mobile web app inside a native Ionic wrapper.

 Appery.io provides a set of pre-installed plug-ins that are available immediately once the new project has been created and the corresponding Ionic Native plug-ins will be automatically added to the project and included in the app module.

 This is nice because you can easily enable many powerful mapping features that allow accessing native device features such as camera, contacts, and much more.

 Under the Cordova plugins tab, you can control what plug-ins are included in your app (both core Cordova plugins and imported (custom) Cordova plug-ins ).

-When a particular Cordova plug-in is checked, its files will be included in the app.
-When it is unchecked, the plug-in files will be removed from the app (make sure you only uncheck plug-ins that are not used in the app).
+When a particular Cordova plug-in is selected, its files will be included in the app.
+When it is cleared, the plug-in files will be removed from the app (make sure you only clear plug-ins that are not used in the app).
 If a plug-in requires configuration parameters, click Options to set up the needed parameters (also available for imported Cordova plug-ins):

 Enabling Cordova Plug-ins

-Please be informed that only enabled (checked) plug-ins will be included in the binary application and can be used for any target device type in events, services, etc.
+Please be informed that only enabled (selected) plug-ins will be included in the binary application and can be used for any target device type in events, services, etc.

-To include the needed plug-ins in your app, you need to check the corresponding check boxes to enable them.
+To include the needed plug-ins in your app, you need to select the corresponding check boxes to enable them.